Gromgorgel/R_Scripts/README.md

 This is the only representation to which I have made significant changes compared to what is in the above publication.
 The original DNR simply attributes the integers 0-3 to TCAG.
 Since R uses one-based indexing, I changed that to 1-4 and I changed the order of attribution to match that of the BioStrings `IUPAC_CODE_MAP` (ACGT).
 Coincidentally, you can just `5 - my_dnr` to get the complement sequence.
 This works only if there's just standard bases because I've also added the degenerate bases (M, R, W, S, Y, K, V, H, D, B, & N) for which I have composed the numbers that represent them using the digits for the bases they encode (eg. M can be A or C so it gets the number 12).
 This expands the functionality of the DNR as it now functions as its own look-up table: degenerate bases can be split into their digits to yield the individual bases they encode.
 Also, checking for degenerate bases is as simple as `any(my_dnr > 5)` since degenerate integeres are at least 2 digits.

 #### Other functions
-In addition to the main `DNR()` function, five more functions are contained in the script.
+In addition to the main `DNR()` function, four more functions are contained in the script.
 They all offer some additional functionality when working with DNR:
 - `unDNR()`: turn your number sequence back into DNA (DNAString object), currently only supports type 1 (integer DNR)
 - `dnr.comp()`: turn your DNR into its complement or reverse complement (`reverse.comp = TRUE`), currently only supports type 1 (integer DNR)
 - `digits()`: split a number into its digits
-- `DNR.2()`: given a DNR sequence of type 1 (integer) that contains degenerate bases, this function identifies and returns the location of stretches of standard bases (eg. after doing a multiple alignment, use this to find the region where you want to design primers so that they'll amplify all sequences from the alignment).
-I apologize for the rather uninformative name.
 - `dnr.explode()` : given a DNR sequence of type 1 (integer) that contains degenerate bases, this function returns a list of all possible non-degenerate dnr sequences that can be derived from the mother sequence.

 Most of these functions have been written so they'll accept either vectors, lists of vectors, DNAStrings or DNAStringSets (depending on the fucntion).
 They check their input & return `NA` plus some warning message if they don't get what they want.
-Other than that, there use should be pretty much self-explanatory.
+Other than that, their use should be pretty much self-explanatory.

+## the 'Absorb wobble.R' script
+given a DNR sequence of type 1 (integer) that contains degenerate bases, this function identifies and returns the location of stretches of standard bases (eg. after doing a multiple alignment, use this to find the region where you want to design primers so that they'll amplify all sequences from the alignment).
+I apologize for the rather uninformative name.

 ## the 'Optimus primer.R' script
 Some background: you want to amplify a specific region of some genome (because you know there are some differences there that'll let you distinguish between closely related species) and you are restricted in amplicon size because of the sequencing technology at hand, which leaves only a very narrow region of less than 40bp on either side of said region in which you can design your primers.
 On top of that you want to automate this so you can run it over a bunch of such regions.